archydeberker/trip-carbon-calculator/README.md

 You should then be able to go to http://127.0.0.1:5000 to use the frontend, or upload documents via POST request to http://127.0.0.1:5000/api/handle-upload.

+# Logic
+Typical data uploaded to this service involves many duplicate origins and destinations.

+To avoid many redundant calls to the distance matrix API, we first factorize by destination.
+This allows us to make calls to the API where we have a single destination and all of the relevant origins.

+However, if there are more than 25 origins, we have a problem, because Google's Distance Matrix API won't allow us to submit a query with more than 25 locations in the rows or columns.
+If there are more than 25 origins for a single destination, we split our calls and recombine them afterwards.